Skip to article frontmatterSkip to article content

 how to read a solution ?

-if you pick xcover as a solver engine, it will expose a generator over solutions; this means that you can wrote something like
+if you pick xcover as a solver engine, it will expose a generator over solutions; this means that you can write something like

 solutions = covers_bool(problem)